Moving to New Zealand6 min read

-Moving to New Zealand with your pets will the most rewarding part of your move to NZ.
+Moving to New Zealand with your pets can be one of the most rewarding parts of the whole move.
 As we all know, pets play a huge part in our lives, and moving to a new country often means that they will have to make the trip too.

 If you are thinking of moving to New Zealand and you want to take your pet with you, there are a few things that you will need to know.
 We’ve decided to help you out by giving you the essential information that you need to know before boarding the plane.